jdg0711/data_viz_python/README.md

-# Introduction to Data Visualization in Python
+# Data Visualization in Python
 ## A DataCamp project
 **Objective:** Extends existing Python skills to provide a stronger foundation in data visualization in Python.
 Obtain a broader coverage of the Matplotlib library and an overview of seaborn, a package for statistical graphics.
 Topics covered include:
 - customizing graphics